 There are some dodgy affiliate programs: Affiliate marketing used to be like the Wild West.
 Things have improved, but there are still a lot of shady advertisers selling low-quality products.

-5 Steps to Start Affiliate Marketing In Canada
+How to Start Affiliate Marketing In Canada in 5 Steps

 Unfortunately, it’s a little more complicated than adding a referral link or two to your website and waiting for the passive income to start pouring in.